c0ded00d1e12/ecen224/_labs/client.md

 In this lab you should accomplish the following:
 - Copy your code from the previous lab into the cloned repository for this lab on your Pi Z2W.
-- Assign the left button (or the up button in code) to send the selected image to the server at netlab.et.byu.edu:2225
+- Assign the left button to send the `doorbell.bmp` image to the server at `netlab.et.byu.edu:2225` (if any other item is selected, the left button can continue to do nothing)
     - Load the Config struct with the appropriate address data
     - Start the client connection
     - Load the appropriate image data into the struct